 Since GHG mitigation and carbon reduction projects and activities generate credits, this approach can be used to finance carbon reduction schemes between trading partners, organizations and individuals all over the world.

 There are several companies, organizations and individuals worldwide who sell the carbon credits they have realised to commercial and individual customers who are interested in lowering their carbon footprints on a voluntary basis.

 These set of people are known as carbon off-setters.
 They purchase the credits from an investment fund or a carbon development company that has aggregated the credits from individual projects.

 Buyers and sellers can also use an exchange platform to trade, such as the Carbon Trade Exchange, which is like a stock exchange for carbon credits.
 The quality of these credits is based in part on the validation process and sophistication of the fund or development company that acted as the sponsor to the carbon project.
 This is reflected in their price; voluntary units typically have less value than the units sold through the rigorously validated Clean Development Mechanism.

 These processes are quite difficult, very strenuous and often take time.
-If you try to them on your own, you will find out that they are usually very cumbersome or overwhelming which is why we created this platform - the Carbon Credit Network.
+If you try to them on your own, you will find out that they are usually very cumbersome or overwhelming which is why we created this platform - the Climate Credit Network.
 As a member of this network, you can participate in the booming carbon trading market and get rewarded for your efforts in promoting clean energy.